cesanta/mongoose-os/fw/platforms/esp8266/README.md

 When enabled, each illegal instruction or memory access will trap into the GDB server.

-This can be very useful both to debug your custom C code, and to provide us with stack traces for debugging issues in the JS VM and other parts of the Mongoose IoT SDK.
+This can be very useful both to debug your custom C code, and to provide us with stack traces for debugging issues in the JS VM and other parts of the Mongoose OS SDK.

 The user can attach with a gdb build supporting the lx106 framework.
 We offer such a binary in our cesanta/esp8266-build-oss docker image.
 Please make sure you use at least version 1.3.0